kjubik/WeMeet/README.md

 ## Features ✨

-WeMeet will offer advanced functionalities to streamline the process of coordinating meeting timeframes, making it easy for participants to vote on suitable dates and times.
-Currently working on delivering a minimal viable product for showcasing my web developement skills.
-Planning on further developement of custom advanced features and integrations with online meeting platforms (Google Meet, Zoom, MS Teams, etc.) and productivity apps (Google Calendar, Outlook, Google Drive, Dropbox, Google Maps).
+WeMeet offered advanced functionalities to streamline the process of coordinating meeting timeframes, making it easy for participants to vote on suitable dates and times.
+However, please note that these features are no longer actively maintained.

 ## Design 🦄

-This project has been also an avenue for improving my design and planning skills.
+This project was also an avenue for improving my design and planning skills.
 I used [Figma](https://www.figma.com/file/8Dufdk0POagRwGEIEQ4o20/WeMeet?type=design&node-id=0%3A1&mode=design&t=K5RxwK0jLODBpYFR-1) for component and UI design, and [FigJam](https://www.figma.com/file/KRrDhfDh90Re3Xs7j1mQ9M/WeMeet-%7C-User-Flow?type=whiteboard&node-id=0%3A1&t=p4QcCdZMjhw1bpXc-1) for strategic user flow planning.
 My goal was to craft a user experience that's both engaging and visually appealing.

 ## Lessons Learned 📖